brycedrennan/imaginAIry/README.md

 ## ChangeLog

-**6.0.0a**
+**6.1.0**
+- feature: use different default steps and image sizes depending on sampler and model selceted
+- fix: #110 use proper version in image metadata
+- refactor: samplers all have their own class that inherits from ImageSampler
 - feature: 🎉🎉🎉 Stable Diffusion 2.0
+  - `--model SD-2.0` to use (it makes worse images than 1.5 though...)
-  - Tested on MacOS and Linux
+  - Tested on macOS and Linux
   - All samplers working for new 512x512 model
   - New inpainting model working
-  - 768x768 model working for DDIM sampler only
+  - 768x768 model working for DDIM sampler only (`--model SD-2.0 --sampler DDIM`)

 **5.1.0**
 - feature: add progress image callback